JoyZadan/shop-kbeauty/TESTING.md

 ### Responsive Design Testing

-### Django Unit Testing
+### Django Automated Testing
-For the automated testing, the writing and runnign of these tests used [Django's built in test module](https://docs.djangoproject.com/en/4.1/topics/testing/overview/).
-For each installed application, I created a folder called tests, added the ```__init__.py``` file and separate files for testing the views, models and forms.
+For the automated testing, the writing and running of these tests used [Django's built in test module](https://docs.djangoproject.com/en/4.1/topics/testing/overview/).
+For each installed application, I created a folder called tests, added the ```__init__.py``` file and the separate files for testing the views, models and forms.

-I also used coverage to generate the report and find out the percentage of report I was able to cover and those that I missed for every installed application.
+I also used coverage to generate the report and find out the percentage of statements that I was able to cover and those that I missed for every installed application.
 I tried to achieve as close to the 100% mark as I possibly can, but I am still fairly new to using Automated Testing and am looking forward to learning more to reach this goal.

 #### Coverage Testing
 | Installed App Coverage Report | Cover in Percentage | Screenshot of Coverage Report |